 Skip to main content

-Secure guidelines for nodes
+Security guidelines for nodes

 Ensuring the security of nodes, particularly in decentralized networks such as blockchain or distributed systems, is essential for maintaining data integrity, confidentiality, and availability.
 The guidelines for securing nodes should cover several layers, including network communication, hardware, and software configurations.
-Below are a set of guidelines to enhance node security:
+Below is a set of guidelines to enhance node security:

 • Using the server for additional tasks presents a potential security risk.

-2. Update and patch regularly:
+2. Update and patch regularly

 • Keep your system updated with the latest security patches.